withastro/docs/TRANSLATING.md

 - Does the code samples' titles, syntax highlighting (like `js` or `astro`), and highlighted lines match the English version?
 - Are there any links that could be localized? (e.g. Wikipedia and MDN links)

+**When you think a PR is good to be merged**, approve the PR through GitHub's "Review Changes" button or leave a "**LGTM!**" in the comments. (“LGTM” is an abbreviation of “Looks Good to Me” often used to approve pull requests.)

 ## Translation Tips